 Up to $5,000 in funding on a reimbursement basis is available per event; additional funds may be awarded depending on the total amount allocated to each community.
-Total funding available for CEMF is $20,000; these monies are identified in the EDTFC 2021-2022 operating budget approved by the Board of Supervisors.
+Total funding available for CEMF is $25,000; these monies are identified in the EDTFC 2023-2024 operating budget adopted by the Board of Supervisors.
 Mono County is under no obligation to expend any or all of the funds; EDTFC reserves the right to modify the allocation process as needed.

 To help make the process more efficient, applications will be evaluated with a point system.

 - The event is brand-new = +2